Junta-David/alx-pre_course/README.md

 My first readme.
-This is going to be fun
+This is going to be fun.
+Ciao ...